bscheidelman/Wordle-Proj/README.md

 # scoring system
-the basis for the [+8, +3] scoring system used in corelation coeficent based solver can be found in "ss.png" as that combination netted the lowest avg guess time over 500 iterations of each combo
+the basis for the [+8, +3] scoring system used in corelation coeficent based solver can be found in "ss.png" as that combination netted the lowest avg guess time over 500 iterations of each combo the subsequent [-4,-1.5] found within the scoring system are to discourage guessing duplicates too early as too not double count scores.